ern0/shrinkshot/README.md

 ### Enhance distribution

-ShrinkShot is now a CLI tool for doing a half job.
+ShrinkShot is now a CLI tool for.
 It should be turned to an easy-to-install solution for making shrinked screenshots with a hotkey.

 I don't want to turn it to a boxed software with printed manual, but the distribution should be more user-friendly:
 - Linux: provide a shell script, which can be assigned to a hotkey.
 Probably release it as a `.deb` package.